 Quite inspirational, this song in a unique mix of musical styles.
 It was arranged for the Stone Mountain (Ga.)
 Chorus and popularized by International champ Vocal Spectrum.

-Joseph sang this moving song to God in an animated film.
-This arrangement has been a hit for champs Power Play and Crossroads.
+Joseph sang this moving song to God in the animated film Joseph: King of Dreams.
+This arrangement has been a hit for quartet champions Power Play and Crossroads.

 Pop/country hit about a father and daughter that is sure to go over big at weddings.